 Now, let’s make an extruded cut on the top face of the circle.
 First, change your view to isometric view then select Extruded Cut, select the Sketch and select Through All.

 the Circular pattern needs an axes of revolution which is the center of our base but we cannot see it.
 So to activate the axes, select VIEW at the top then select view temporary axes (check the image below).
 You probably won’t see the axes unless you ZOOM in and look at the origin.

 Click on the extruded cut in the design.
 Click on the Circular Pattern from the toolbar.
 If you do not have Pattern in your toolbar, you can find it at Insert >> Pattern/Mirror

 Select the axes at the center of the base as we want the pattern to revolve around it.
 There are two different ways to create your pattern.
 If you check “Equal Pattern” then you can simply define the number of elements you want your circular pattern to have.
 You can activate Full Preview to see the pattern before applying it.

 if you happen to uncheck “Equal Pattern”, you will need to indicate the number of elements and the angle between them.

 To edit the pattern, you can simply select it from the design tree and select edit feature.

-From Instances to Vary tool you can increment the spacing between the centers of the pattern instances and the dimensions of other features as well.
+From Instances to Vary tool you can increment the spacing between the centers of the pattern instances and the dimensions of other features.